-Mariel has performed and taught nationally and internationally with Laura Cortese & the Dance Cards, Blue Moose and the Unbuttoned Zippers, The Three Irish Tenors, Emma Beaton, Annalivia, Putnam Smith and has been a guest lecturer and performer on the hardingfele at the Boston Museum of Fine Arts Musical Instrument Collection.
-In 2014, she participated in the Savannah Music Festival’s first Acoustic Music Seminar working with artists Zakir Hussein, Edgar Meyer, Mike Marshall, Tony Trischka, and Chris Thile.
+Mariel has performed nationally and internationally with Laura Cortese & the Dance Cards, Blue Moose and the Unbuttoned Zippers, The Three Irish Tenors, Emma Beaton, Annalivia, Putnam Smith.
+Passionate about passing on musical traditions, Mariel has taught at various fiddle camps across the country, including: Alasdair Fraser’s Sierra Fiddle Camp (CA), Cordova Camp (AK), Miles of Music Camp (NH), Earful of Fiddle (MI), Fiddle Hell (MA) and has been a guest lecturer and performer on the hardingfele at the Boston Museum of Fine Arts Musical Instrument Collection.
+She was a participant in the Savannah Music Festival’s first Acoustic Music Seminar working with artists Zakir Hussein, Edgar Meyer, Mike Marshall, Tony Trischka, and Chris Thile.

 Mariel currently manages the School of Music at the legendary folk music venue, Club Passim in Cambridge, Massachusetts and continues to teach privately.
 She holds a masters degree in Arts Administration with a certificate in Fundraising Management from Boston University.